KatarzynaaG/KatarzynaaG/README.md

 # Hi everyone! 👋
-My first repository on GitHub.
+My name is **Kasia** and this is my first repository on GitHub.
+I'm very excited. 🥰

-I love ☕ , ⛰️, 📚 and 🐱.
+♥️ My first love is **JAVA** ♥️ besides i love ☕ , ⛰️, 📚 and 🐱.